OrienteerBAP/Orienteer-Guidebook/creating_your_first_business_application.md

     * Name: interaction
     * Type: String

+5. Specify which of the parameters will identify a document.
+In our case each document corresponds to a customer's name.
+So, in the class *CmsCustomer*, on the widget *Configuration*, set the parameter **Document Name Property**: *customerName*.

 Now we can create documents of the class Customer.
 Each document will correspond to a person.

 Once we want to add a new customer or to edit an existing one, we will need to go to the list of class's documents.